 As with all media, games should be age appropriate, and it’s important to appreciate that while there are plenty of benefits, you may still need to enforce rules about playing games.

-As a boarding school in Devon, we understand how important it is to strike a good balance between classroom learning, engaging games and extracurriculars in the great outdoors.
+As an independent primary school in Devon, we understand how important it is to strike a good balance between classroom learning, engaging games and extracurriculars in the great outdoors.

 We’re located enough to be located in close proximity to the sea, which offers it own host of benefits when it comes to getting children engaged in their learning.